jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 <iframe src="https://drive.google.com/file/d/1kGEJIMOf4V4TCAQaPAhjd-58WySkgSfi/preview" width="640" height="480" allow="autoplay"></iframe>

 We were able to connect the sensor to the light but were not able to modify the code correctly.
 Unfortunately this took us over 4 hours and we could not move forward to the further steps.
-However, as we were all initial users of Arduino we were very proud of our results.
+However, as we were all initial users of Arduino we were very proud of our results and we managed to get both the input and the output to work correctly.

+Some documentation below:

 ![](../images/MT02/arduino3.jpeg)

 <iframe src="https://drive.google.com/file/d/1o328u2SyitJx4OLxxbWRUyOrb4B-2Kx-/preview" width="640" height="480" allow="autoplay"></iframe>

+## Week 3 - First challenges

+This week I worked with Ariel and Wen to develop a physical product that would allow us to engage with children's perceptions in relation to 3 different fields: climate change, gender equality and mental health.
+We were inspired by analog data visualizations and an exercise we did with Holon during the Community Engagement week where we had to physically move our body along a spectrum to show how we felt in regards to certain topics.

+One of the highlights for me was how fast we aligned on the subject matter and concept of the proposal.
+As early feedback we were suggested to incoporate electronics to our product that would be fabricated mostly using laser cutting.
+We used the first day to brainstorm some ideas that would not be time consuming and would above all be very meaningful for both the product and the facilitation behind it.

+We will test the product with the school we previously worked but this time with older children since the exercise requires more cognitive skills and debate  capabilities from them.